wang0857/image-color-picker/README.md

 - [v] Set up the Custom Design System in MUI.
 - [v] Develop the Image uploader.
 - [v] Develop the Image Canvas.
-- [] Develop the Color Inputs displaying the color information.
+- [v] Develop the Color Inputs displaying the color information.
 - [v] Develop the function of converting RGB to Hex codes.
-- [] Develop the function of copying the value from the color input field.
+- [v] Develop the function of copying the value from the color input field.
-- [] Develop the unit test for the functions of vonverting colors and copying values.
+- [] Develop the unit test for the functions of converting colors and copying values.
 - [] Develop the E2E test for the UI.

 ## Prototypes in Figma